 It’s about time I do another one of these because OMG there’s just so many shows I want to talk about.
 Discovering new shows on Netflix gives me such a buzz because it’s allowing me to discover shows I wouldn’t normally watch.

 This month has definitely been a month of catching up on new series for shows I’ve been watching for a while and obviously with Love Island hitting our screens, I’ve been a little pre-occupied.
 But here’s a few shows I’ve watched recently that definitely need watching.

 Now from the show Making A Murder, I realised that the US justice system is a little fucked up to put it bluntly.
 It seems that there’s a lot of cutting corners and a lot of innocent people who are in jail for crimes that they did not commit.
 The Confession Tapes looks at a series of investigations where the accused are put away based solely on forced and possibly false confessions.

 The show tackles topics of homophobia, the struggles of coming out and being accepted within society.
-The UK, I would like to assume is a lot more open and aware of all sexuality’s, whereas I think there’s still big pockets in the US that don’t take too kindly with anyone who doesn’t conform to traditional relationships.
+The UK, I would like to assume is a lot more open and aware of all sexuality’s, whereas I think there’s still big pockets in the US that don’t take too kindly with anyone who doesn’t conform to traditional relationships or sexual preference.
 This is definitely a refreshing and exciting turning point for this subject matter and I’m hella excited for Season 2.